-\$176,750,000 of the net proceeds of Approximately \$148,837,500 of the this offering and the sale of the offering as trustee.
+this offering and the sale of the offering as trustee.

-proceeds

-private placement units will be deposited into either an escrow deposited into a trust account in the account with an insured depositary United States at J.P.
+\$200,000,000 of the net proceeds of Approximately \$170,100,000 of the proceeds private placement units will be deposited into either an escrow deposited into a trust account in the account with an insured depositary United States at J.P.
 Morgan Chase institution or in a separate bank Bank, N.A., with Continental Stock account established by a broker-Transfer & Trust Company acting dealer in which the broker-dealer acts as trustee for persons having the beneficial interests in the account.